WE.177: History

 In May 1960, Prime Minister Harold Macmillan signed an agreement with President Eisenhower to purchase 144 AGM-48 Skybolt missiles for the UKs V bomber force.
 Along with the missiles, the UK would receive the design of the Skybolt's W59 warhead, which was much smaller and lighter than even the smallest UK designs of the era.
 The UK version would be known by the codename RE.179.

-However, the W59 primary used a polymer-bonded explosive; codenamed PBX-9404, and was considered by the British to be unsafe, due to the potential for shocks to set off the PBX.
+The W59 primary (fission elements) used a polymer-bonded explosive codenamed PBX-9404.
+The British considered this to be unsafe, due to the potential for mechanical shocks to set off the PBX.
 Since the late 1950s, they had been working on their own primary design, originally 'Octopus', and then 'Super Octopus', that used more explosive and less fissile material, and was shock-insensitive as well.
 They proposed adapting the Super Octopus design for use in RE.179, calling the new version 'Cleo'.
 Cleo designs were tested underground at the Nevada Test Site in 1962.
-The secondary (or fusion elements) of RE.179 remained identical to the W59's, and were known as 'Simon' in WE.177B, and as 'Reggie' in the ET.317 version for UK Polaris.
+The secondary (fusion elements) of RE.179 remained identical to the W59's, and were known as 'Simon' in WE.177B, and as 'Reggie' in the ET.317 version for UK Polaris.

 At the time, the UK's only tactical nuclear weapon was Red Beard, a relatively large weapon of 2000 lb weight.
 While work continued on Cleo, it was decided to adapt it as a weapon of its own to replace Red Beard, as the 'Improved Kiloton Weapon'.
 The adapted version of the primary, now the only part of the physics package, became 'Katie'.
 Katie would be used in a new bomb casing to produce WE.177A, replacing Red Beard with a weapon of roughly 1/3 the weight, and much smaller size.
 WE.177A would also be used by the Royal Navy, both for surface attack, as well as a nuclear depth bomb, or NDB.